Build Skills in International Development and Social Work

-After working internationally, Ann came home to create NGOabroad: International Careers and Volunteering to harness human talent to tackle humanity’s challenges and help people enter or advance in iternational development.
+After working internationally, Ann created NGOabroad: International Careers and Volunteering to harness human talent to tackle humanity’s challenges and help people enter or advance in international development.

 How can you get your hands on this practical gem?
-Ask your local book store to order from Ingram.....buy it directly from McFarland Publishers.....or buy it on Amazon in 2022.
+Ask your local book store to order from Ingram.....buy it directly from McFarland Publishers.....or buy it on Amazon.

 Olivia Scott Kamkwamba, Ph.D., Malawi